sy5075391/XKEmptyPlaceView/README.md

 ## License

-XKCornerRadius is available under the MIT license.
+XKEmptyPlaceView is available under the MIT license.
 See the LICENSE file for more info.